KelSolaar/sIBL_GUI_Templates/templates/Blender_Cycles_Standard/help/Blender_Cycles_Standard_Template_Manual.rst

    In particular the relationship seems to be a uniform white world with strength equal to 1 adds the same amount of light as a sun lamp with strength equal to pi, although it is not entirely clear to me why this relationship should exist.
-Adjusting the Light Strength setting changes the total amount of light that lamps add to the scene and can be used to adjust for these differences.
+The Light Strength parameter sets the total amount of light that all sIBL lights add to the scene, therefore it can be used to adjust for this difference.
+Setting Light Strength to its default (0) uses the values defined in the sIBL set.
+Note that light strength normalization occurs before the falloff correction applied to all non-sun lamps, therefore, it can also be used as a correction factor if you plan to change the distance of the point, spot, or area lamps from the center of the scene, e.g. by scaling the control empty.
 -  Plates listed in the sIBL file are ignored.

 Changes